 This expression arose from the time when ordinary homeowners realised that their home did not have value simply as somewhere to live, but also as an investment.
 It became evident that constantly increasing property values, reflected in house prices, provided, over the long term, a better return on capital than savings accounts, and at the same time a place to live.
 Paying rent when you could be paying off a mortgage did not make sense to most people.

-The mortgage lenders were eager to oblige, and with the demutualisation in the 1980s the banks were more involved and lending grew enormously, became overextended and led eventually to the financial collapse of 2007-8. it was all based on the hope that that house prices would go on rising forever, and everyone wanted to be a beneficiary.
-But the house prices were caused by an increasing demand for a scarce commodity in the right location, in the wrong location prices barely moved; there was no increase of real wealth.
+The mortgage lenders were eager to oblige, and with the demutualisation of building societies in the 1980s the banks were more involved and lending grew enormously, became overextended and led eventually to the financial collapse of 2007-8. it was all based on the hope that that house prices would go on rising forever, and everyone wanted to be a beneficiary.
+But the house prices were caused by an increasing demand for a scarce commodity in the ‘right’ location, in the wrong location prices barely moved; in either case there was no increase of real wealth.
 Josh Ryan-Collins and co-authors describe the events of this period of rapid mortgage lending as the ‘financialisation’ of land (1).

 The figures of Table.1 below have been compiled from data on the Design Lab.
 Website, which gives comparative values of average annual wages, cars and houses from 1900 to 2016.
 Part (a) shows the actual values, Part (b) the equivalent 2016 values adjusted for inflation.